-- judgments or finding of liability against us in the matter by a trial court; - the granting of, or declining to grant, a motion for class certification in the matter; - definitive decisions by appellate courts in the requisite jurisdiction interpreting or otherwise providing guidance as to applicable law: - favorable or unfavorable decisions as the matter progresses;

-- settlements agreed to in principle by the parties in the matter, subject to court approval; and - final settlement of the matter.
+- judgments or finding of liability against us in the matter by a trial court; - the granting of, or declining to grant, a motion for class certification in the matter; - definitive decisions by appellate courts in the requisite jurisdiction interpreting or otherwise providing guidance as to applicable law; - favorable or unfavorable decisions as the matter progresses; - settlements agreed to in principle by the parties in the matter, subject to court approval; and - final settlement of the matter.

 Income Taxes.
 Our annual tax rate is affected by many factors, including the mix of our earnings, legislation and acquisitions, and is based on our income, statutory tax rates and tax planning opportunities available to us in the jurisdictions in which we operate.
 Tax laws are complex and subject to differing interpretations between the taxpayer and the taxing authorities.
-Significant judgment is required in determining our tax expense, evaluating our tax positions and evaluating uncertainties under FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes-an interpretation of FASB Statement No. 109 ("FIN 48").
-As required by FIN 48, we recognize the financial statement benefit of a tax position only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
+Significant judgment is required in determining our tax expense, evaluating our tax positions and evaluating uncertainties.
+We recognize the financial statement benefit of a tax position only after determining that the relevant tax authority would more likely than not sustain the position following an audit.
 For tax positions meeting the more-likely-than not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon the ultimate settlement with the relevant tax authority.
 We review our tax positions quarterly and adjust the balance as new information becomes available.

-If we make changes to our accruals with respect to our self-insurance liabilities, or litigation or income tax reserves in accordance with the policies described above, these changes would impact our earnings.
+If we make changes to our accruals with respect to our self-insurance liabilities, or litigation or income tax reserves in accordance with the policies described above, our earnings would be impacted.
 Increases to our accruals would reduce earnings and, similarly, reductions to our accruals would increase our earnings.
 A pre-tax change of \$1.1 million in our estimates would result in a corresponding \$0.01 change in our earnings per common share.

 Stock-Based Compensation Expense.
-We account for stock-based compensation expense under Statement of Financial Accounting Standards No. 123, Share-Based Payment ("SFAS 123R") and recognize share-based payment awards to our employees and directors at the estimated fair value on the grant date.
+We recognize share-based payment awards to our employees and directors at the estimated fair value on the grant date.
 Determining the fair value of any share-based awards requires information about several variables including, but not limited to, expected stock volatility over the terms of the awards, expected dividend yields and the predicted employee exercise behavior.
 We base expected life on historical exercise and post-vesting employment-termination experience, and expected volatility on historical realized volatility trends.
-In addition, all stock-based compensation expense is recorded net of an estimated forfeiture rate.
+In addition, all stock- based compensation expense is recorded net of an estimated forfeiture rate.
 The forfeiture rate is based upon historical activity and is analyzed at least quarterly as actual forfeitures occur.
-Stock options granted during the quarter ended March 31, 2009 were valued using the binomial method pricing model with the following assumptions for employee options: expected volatility of 45.30% to 66.50%, a risk-free interest rate of 0.40% to 1.59%, no dividend yield, and an expected life of 5.34 years.
-During the quarter ended March 31, 2009, we recognized \$1.2 million in pre-tax compensation expense related to stock options and restricted stock units granted.
+Stock options granted during the nine months ended September 30, 2009 were valued using the binomial method pricing model with the following assumptions for employee options: expected volatility of 45.30% to 66.50%, a risk-free interest rate of 0.40% to 2.04%, no dividend yield, and an expected life of 5.34 years.
+During the nine months ended September 30, 2009, we recognized \$2.9 million in pre-tax compensation expense related to stock options and restricted stock units granted.